-More followers continued to join the crowd as the procession moved through the city.
+More followers continue to join the crowd as the procession moves through the city.

 After three days in Lisbon, I’d like to say that it’s one of the prettiest cities I’ve visited, but “pretty” is a trite word.
 “Lovely” and “beautiful” are too weak, also.
 They’re words you use to describe the untried, insipid looks of an adolescent girl.
 Lisbon has the rugged handsomeness of a grand dame who has been loved by many, endured much, and survived to reinvent herself and bask in the sun again.